LibraryCarpentry/lc-wikidata/episodes/01-introduction.md

   "Wikidata is a free and open knowledge base that can be read and edited by both humans and machines."
   - Let's try this out in the next section of this lesson and see if we as humans can simply read the data on Wikidata:
 - Explore a Wikidata Item page:
-  - Fur this purpose go to [Wikidata Main Page](https://www.wikidata.org/wiki/Wikidata:Main_Page) by typing "www.wikidata.org" into your browser.
+  - For this purpose go to [Wikidata Main Page](https://www.wikidata.org/wiki/Wikidata:Main_Page) by typing "www.wikidata.org" into your browser.
 This is what you should see:

   ![Wikidata_Main_Page](../fig/Wikidata_Main_Page.png)
   *Screenshot of [Wikidata Main Page](https://www.wikidata.org/wiki/Wikidata:Main_Page)*